ACTION: Cash fares

 Concession tickets are available to school students, full-time tertiary students, seniors card holders and various government concession card holders.

 Pre-paid fares

-The pre-paid ticketing system operated by the ACT Government is known as MyWay.
+The pre-paid ticketing system operated is known as MyWay.
 It uses contactless smart cards with MIFARE-Technology onto which credit is loaded.
 Passengers are required to 'tag on' when boarding the bus and 'tag off' when exiting, at which point the appropriate fare is calculated and, if required, deducted from the stored value on the MyWay card.

 The MyWay system uses Parkeon software and equipment including Wayfarer 200 consoles and Axio card readers.
 The system was built and installed by Parkeon's Australian distributor, Downer EDi.
 Instead of being developed from scratch, MyWay was adapted from Transperth's SmartRider system which also uses Parkeon hardware and software.

 Fleet

-As at February 2023, ACTION's route service fleet consisted of 459 buses.
+As at June 2026, ACTION's route service fleet consisted of 454 buses.